 As we all know, we get frightened the most reading those horror stories where we see the characters are ordinary beings not so capable of facing the fear.

-So no one will enjoys a horror story where the characters are the extraordinary tough guys easily handling their fears.
+So no one will enjoy a horror story where the characters are the extraordinary tough guys easily handling their fears.

 Famous Horror Fictions-